duckdb/duckdb-web/docs/api/c/api.md

 ---
 Opens a connection to a database.
 Connections are required to query the database, and store transactional state associated with the connection.
-The instantiated connection should be closed using 'duckdb_disconnect'
+The instantiated connection should be closed using 'duckdb_disconnect'.

 #### Syntax